gintsmurans/staticphp/README.md

     * Links like - /module/my-controller/my-method are now turned into Application/Modules/Module/MyController.php::myMethod($params)
 * √ PSR-0 or PSR-4 autoloading schema
     * All folder names and file names are now named using StudlyCaps
-    * We are not using <Vendor> in front of autoloading classes to avoid long includes (e.g. "use" parameters), which could be useful if more than one application is run with same instance, but for now we are skipping this.
+    * We are not using "Vendor" in front of autoloading classes to avoid long includes (e.g. "use" parameters), which could be useful if more than one application is run with same instance, but for now we are skipping this.
 * √ Added core controller
     * If used, controller now have access to self::$controller_url and self::$method_url, very useful for migrating controllers to other urls and for controller copying.
     * self::render('path_to_view.html') will automatically look into module's Views directory